 How to stay organized at the fashion office

-Being organized is important from the day you enter the company’s building for the first time to maintaining a good routine weeks and months after.
+Being organized is important from the day you enter the company’s building for the first time.
+It helps maintain a good routine weeks and months after.

 Take a notebook (especially at a new job)

-When you are in your new job or internship, everything is new and you have to get familiar with the office, the people, your workspace, etc. Luckily, you are usually never alone in this and your supervisor or boss will do a quick training to introduce you to the company and everything that’s needed for your role.
+When you are in your new job or internship, everything is new.
+So, you have to get familiar with the office, the people, your workspace, etc. Luckily, you are usually never alone in this.
+Your supervisor or boss will do a quick training to introduce you to the company and everything that’s needed for your role.
 In this article, you can read about everything to expect on the first days at a fashion company, but now, let’s focus on organization.

 The point is, during the introduction phase, you will be exposed to a lot of information: names of your colleagues, procedures, and systems.
 So my first advice is: write everything down.
 Take your notebook and bring it everywhere with you.
 When I arrived at Alexander McQueen, I wrote an entire notebook of notes which was super helpful.

-You should write the names of your colleagues and what they do, login credentials, folder paths, your typical to-do list, tools and programs you’ll be using, etc.
+You should write the names of your colleagues and what they do.
+Also, write down login credentials, folder paths, your typical to-do list, tools and programs you’ll be using, etc.

-In addition, as I said in the beginning, taking notes can also impact your team and even the person who replaces you.
-When I left Alexander McQueen to fully dedicate myself to Glam Observer, I left my notebook to the new girl who replaced me, and she said it was gold to her.
-This way I saved some precious time to my boss and team who didn’t have to train somebody again, and she didn’t have to take notes because everything was already written.
+In addition, as I said in the beginning, taking notes can also impact your team.
+It can even impact the person who replaces you.
+When I left Alexander McQueen to fully dedicate myself to Glam Observer, I left my notebook to the new girl who replaced me.
+She said it was gold to her.
+This way I saved some precious time to my boss and team who didn’t have to train somebody again.
+Also, she didn’t have to take notes because everything was already written.

-To sum up, writing everything down when you arrive at your job is a small detail that can make a difference in your efficiency and the perception of others about you.
+To sum up, writing everything down when you arrive at your job is a small detail.
+However, it can make a difference in your efficiency and the perception of others about you.

 Your training will probably last 1-2 weeks, which means you’ll likely have breaks in between when your boss has to do something else.
 My advice is to use this time to organize your notes and practice what you learned.

-If you have any questions (and you probably will, which is totally normal,) ask them during the training and note down the answers because as I said before, you don’t want to let a few weeks or even a day pass to then ask a question about a thing which you were already supposed to start or be operational at.
+If you have any questions (and you probably will, which is totally normal,) ask them during the training and note down the answers.
+As I said before, you don’t want to let a few weeks or even a day pass to then ask a question about a thing which you were already supposed to start or be operational at.

-After your training is complete, take immediate ownership of your responsibilities and tasks and start doing your job without waiting for your boss or someone else to tell you what to do.
+After your training is complete, take immediate ownership of your responsibilities and tasks.
+Start doing your job without waiting for your boss or someone else to tell you what to do.
 Your goal is to become independent and make yourself indispensable – especially if you are an intern and you want to turn it into a full-time job.

 How to maintain your workspace always organized